gfchen01/gfchen01.github.io/content/post/Visibility Graph Based Mapping & Planning Algorithm for RoboCup SSL/index.md

 1. Robot design: a robot must fit inside a 0.18 meters wide and 0.15 meters high cylinder at any point in time.
 A dribbling device is permitted under certain restrictions.
 A vision pattern is a needed for robot identification.
 2. Perception: both teams share the same vision information provided by SSL, which contains the robots' id and pose.
 (Extra devices are allowed, e.g., IMU) and referee instructions are sent by a software called referee box.

-I am a member of ZJUNlict, the 2nd best team in the history in [hall of fame](https://ssl.robocup.org/hall-of-fame/), and probably the best team in recent 5 years.
+I am a member of ZJUNlict, the 2nd best team in the history in [hall of fame](https://ssl.robocup.org/hall-of-fame/), and the best team in recent 5 years.
 You may find this video of the race helpful, and you can find our team description paper [here](https://ssl.robocup.org/wp-content/uploads/2019/03/2019_ETDP_ZJUNlict.pdf), which can give you an overview of our hardware design and competition philosophy.

 <!-- <iframe src="//player.bilibili.com/player.html?aid=375588815&bvid=BV1so4y1m7U5&cid=339262048&page=1&high_quality=1&danmaku=0" allowfullscreen="allowfullscreen" width="100%" height="500" scrolling="no" frameborder="0" sandbox="allow-top-navigation allow-same-origin allow-forms allow-scripts"></iframe> -->